 Our Bladder and Bowel Service is based at Clarendon and is made up of registered nurses and an administrative team, who together offer a confidential and friendly service for men, women and children with bladder and bowel symptoms of South Tyneside and Sunderland.
 We operate nurse led clinics, offer support to secondary care, residential and nursing homes including home visits where needed.

-The team advise on all aspects of continence promotion, assessment, treatment and management of continence related to both bladder and bowel conditions, incorporating all aspects of treatments appropriate to individual needs.
 Incontinence is a common condition.
 It means the loss of bladder and/or bowel control and affects approximately 3 million people in the UK.
 Incontinence can affect everyone, regardless of gender, age, race or disability and can have an enormous impact on quality of life.
 It is not a disease but a symptom and therefore has many causes.
 It is important to seek help to find out what can be done about it.
-We also assess, treat and advise on the following:

 • Constipation